Warren police treating death of man in remote area as possible homicide

 WARREN

-Warren police are treating the finding of the body of a Laird Avenue Northeast man on the edge of Halladay Avenue Southwest Saturday night as a possible homicide.
+Warren police are treating the discovery of the body of a Laird Avenue Northeast man on the edge of Halladay Avenue Southwest on Saturday night as a possible homicide.

-Police Chief Eric Merkel said when there is no obvious indication of what killed someone, detectives treat it as a possible homicide.
-Mall’s body was found under the Reserve Avenue bridge near Deemer Park.
+Warren Police Chief Eric Merkel said when there is no obvious indication of what killed someone, detectives treat it as a possible homicide.
+Nall’s body was found under the Reserve Avenue bridge near Deemer Park.

 A woman called 911 at 10:12 p.m., saying she spotted the body while driving through the nearly abandoned area just west of the former Warren Western Reserve High School and former Westlawn neighborhood.
 Both were demolished years ago.